idsc-frazzoli/Seesaw/README.md

 **Running the code**
 - Open the *System Workbench* (STM32) where you installed it in the previous steps
 - Click: File->Open Projects from file system....
-- Click on "Directory..." and choose the "IDSC_Seesaw" folder on your computer
+- Click on "Directory..." and choose the "Seesaw" folder on your computer
 - Click "Finish"-button at the right bottom.
 The folder should now be loaded as a project.
-- Delete the file "makefile" in the Seesaw "Debug"-folder (can be done from SystemWorkbench by right clicking the file and choosing "delete")
 - Compile the project (Click the brown hammer).
+You might have to click more than once.
 - Connect your Seesaw to your computer via the USB cable.
 - Run the code by either right-clicking your project and choosing "Run As" and the "Ac6 STM32 C/C++ Application" or by clicking the green arrow in the menu and choosing the same option.